jasonumiker/eks-well-architected/README.md

-> NOTE: This is an incomplete work-in-progress
+> NOTE: This is currently an incomplete work-in-progress

 # AWS Well Architected with EKS